s-xiang/git-meta/README.md

-Thus, a meta-repo presents the entire source structure in a rooted directory tree, and the state of the meta-repo unambiguously describes the complete state of all sub-repos, i.e., the mono-repo.
+Thus, a meta-repo presents the entire source structure in a rooted directory tree, and the state of the meta-repo unambiguously describes the complete state of all sub-repos, i.e., the mono-repo:

 ```
 '------------------------------------------------------------------------`